-I’ve always been a motivated person with big dreams and prayers.
-At 9 years old, I made a list of life goals and worked hard to achieve them.
+I’ve learned that motivating is powerful, At 9 years old, I made a list of life goals and worked hard to achieve them.
 Work started young—making lemon shake-ups, mowing lawns, working at a vet clinic, housekeeping, pet sitting, delivering magazines, and serving at Cracker Barrel.

 Each job taught me something valuable.
 I worked my way through college, graduated debt-free, and married my best friend during my sophomore year.
 To my own amazement, I had achieved every goal I wrote down as a child.